 Also, there are still people out there who place a strong emphasis on self-sufficiency and who gain peace of mind by knowing that, should something happen to make life as they know it obsolete, they have a food supply and maintenance system in place.
-If you’re one of those people, you may be in interested in learning how to build a root cellar.
+If you’re one of those people, you may be interested in learning how to build a root cellar.

-7 Steps on How to Build a Root Cellar
+How to Build an Inexpensive Root Cellar

 A root cellar, when done right, should be able to keep foods at a cool 30 degrees in the winter and a tepid 50 degrees during the summer.
 In essence, it should act as a natural, underground refrigerator.
-While there are dozens of root cellar designs to base your own structure off of, the following instructions are simple and easy to follow.
+While there are dozens of root cellar designs to base your structure on, the following instructions are simple and easy to follow.
 If you’re ready to build a root cellar, here’s what you need to know.

-Dig Your Hole
+1. Dig Your Hole for the Root Cellar

-You can do this yourself with a shovel, or you can hire someone who is skilled with a backhoe to do it for you.
+You can do this yourself with a shovel, or you can hire someone skilled with a backhoe to do it for you.
 Either way, a hole must be dug.
 At about 10 feet deep, you will reach complete temperature stability.
 How big or small you want to make your cellar all depends on how much food you plan on storing.

-Pour a Footer
+2. Pour a Footer

 Your floor doesn’t necessarily have to be concrete (in fact, it shouldn’t be), but your walls need to be.
 You don’t want to lay concrete blocks on dirt, as doing so essentially guarantees that the whole structure will sink, both when you install the roof and over time.

-Lay the Bricks
+3. Lay the Bricks of Your Root Cellar

-Build the Roof Form
+4. Build the Roof Form

 A single, flat slab of concrete is not an ideal roof.
 A flat room will collect condensation and is guaranteed to crack.
 Additionally, a flat roof won’t be nearly as sturdy as a curved roof.
 Strength is key considering the roof will be at ground level, right where people can step on it.